darka/darka-blog-src/content/posts/generating-png-in-python.md

 PNG is the most common lossless image format on the web.
 As I am fascinated by the most mundane building blocks of the web, I thought it would be interesting to go through a demonstration of how to generate a PNG image file from scratch in Python.
-We will only be covering the very basics to get some output out, and as the format is simple, we have no need to use anything but the standard Python library.
+I will only be covering the very basics to get some output, and as the format is simple, there is no need to use anything but the standard Python library.

 # Image Representation